A Heart for the Lost: Moved by God's Mission

 Ideal for all Christians who want their hearts and minds challenged to think biblically on life issues

 A special Wednesday morning program for people 50yrs+

-From undergraduate diplomas through to postgraduate research degrees, whether full-time, part-time or by intensive mode study, SMBC offers academic depth with flexibility depending on your goals.
+From undergraduate diplomas through to postgraduate research degrees, whether full-time, part-time or by intensive mode study, SMBC offers academic depth with flexibility.
 All our courses have solid Biblical foundations and preparation for ministry, but each course has different requirements and emphasis.
-Except for the Certificate of Bible and Ministry and the Introductory Certificate in Christian Studies, which are SMBC awards, all courses are Australian College of Theology (ACT) courses.
+Except for the Award in Bible and Mission (ABM) and the Introductory Certificate in Christian Studies (ICCS), which are SMBC awards, all courses are Australian College of Theology (ACT) courses.

-We encourage you to contact our registrar's department on +61 2 9747 4780 or email to have a conversation about what course, or unit, might best suit your needs.
+We encourage you to contact our registrars on +61 2 9747 4780 or email to have a conversation about what course might best suit your needs.

 Download Course Overview chart (74KB) for a broad overview of SMBC courses.